 The jury trial against Cisco was held on March 4, 2013.
 At the end of the trial, the jury came back with a verdict of non-infringement in the trial.
 The same jury also found that all our patents-in-suit were valid and enforceable.
 On April 3, 2013, we filed a request for a new trial regarding Cisco's infringement of four of our patents based primarily on our allegations of Cisco's inappropriate conduct and arguments during the jury trial that concluded on March 14, 2013.
 In addition to the request for a new trial, we filed a motion for a judgment as a matter of law on Cisco's infringement of the '759 patent.
 On April 11, 2013, in response to our motion, Cisco filed its renewed motion to dismiss as moot its invalidity counterclaims against the claims in our patents that were not asserted in the lawsuit as well as a conditional motion for a new trial on certain limited claims and defenses.
 We are awaiting the Court's decision in this matter.
-A hearing on VirnetX's motion for new trial and Cisco's renewed motion to dismiss as moot its invalidity counterclaims and conditional motion for a new trial was held on June 17, 2013.
+A hearing on our motion for new trial and Cisco's renewed motion to dismiss as moot its invalidity counterclaims and conditional motion for a new trial was held on June 17, 2013.
 We are awaiting the Court's ruling on these motions.

 VirnetX Inc. v.
-Mitel Networks Corporation et al
+Mitel Networks Corporation et al - (Dismissed)

 On January 12, 2011, we initiated a lawsuit by filing a complaint against Siemens and Mitel in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that these companies infringe three of our patents.
 We seek damages and injunctive relief.
 On April 12, 2011 we again amended our complaint against Siemens and Mitel in the United States District Court for the Eastern District of Texas, Tyler Division, to add Avaya Inc. as a defendant.
 On July 11, 2012, Mitel Network Corporation signed a license agreement with us and we dismissed the patent infringement case against them.
 On July 12, 2012 we had a claims construction hearing in this case and a Markman order was issued on August 1, 2012.
 On January 29, 2013 Siemens signed a license agreement with us and we dismissed the patent infringement case against them.
-On April 9, 2013, the Court issued a new docket control order in our lawsuit against the remaining defendant Avaya Inc. According to this new order, jury selection is set for September 3, 2013 followed by a jury trial on September 9, 2013.
-A pretrial conference has been scheduled for August 22, 2013.
+On April 9, 2013, the Court issued a new docket control order in our lawsuit against the remaining defendant Avaya Inc. According to this new order, jury selection was set for September 3, 2013 followed by a jury trial on September 9, 2013.
+On August 7, 2013, Avaya Inc. signed a license agreement with us and we dismissed the patent infringement case against them.
+With all the defendants having been dismissed from this case after signing license agreements, on August 18, 2013, the court dismissed the case.

 On November 1, 2011, we initiated a lawsuit against Apple in the United States District Court, Tyler Division, pursuant to which we allege that Apple infringes one or more claims of our U.S. Patent No. 8,051,181.
 We seek damages and injunctive relief.
 No hearing or trial dates have been set.
-On June 17, 2013 the Court granted VirnetX's unopposed motion to lift the stay ordered by the Court on December 15, 2011.
+On June 17, 2013 the Court granted our unopposed motion to lift the stay ordered by the Court on December 15, 2011.
 On June 18, 2013 the Court granted the parties unopposed motion to consolidate this case with Civil Action No. 6:12-cv-00855-LED.